meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 2. ***Jacques Maritain**, Existence and the Existent* (New York: Pantheon Books, 1948).
 3. ***Alasdair MacIntyre**, Three Rival Versions of Moral Inquiry: Encyclopaedia, Genealogy, and Tradition* (Notre Dame, IN: University of Notre Dame Press, 1990).
 4. ***Siderits, Mark**, and **Shōryū Katsura**.
 Nāgārjuna’s Middle Way: Mūlamadhyamakakārikā*.
 Boston: Wisdom Publications, 2013.

+### For Further Reading on Aquinas

+* **Summa Theologiae**
+  * I, q.2, a.3: The Fifth Way, which argues for God's existence from the governance of things by an intelligent being.
+  * I-II, q.1, a.2: Argues that every agent acts for an end, and that the final cause is the first cause in intention.
+  * I, q.103: Discusses God's governance of the world through providence, ordering all things toward their proper ends.
+* **Commentary on Aristotle’s *Physics*** – In Book II, Aquinas provides detailed commentary on Aristotle's four causes, providing the philosophical framework for his understanding of final causality.
+* **Aquinas, *De Ente et Essentia* (On Being and Essence)** – Essential for understanding Aquinas's foundational metaphysical distinction between essence and existence in created beings.
+* **Edward Feser, *Aquinas: A Beginner's Guide* (Oneworld Publications, 2009)**: Offers a clear overview of Aquinas's metaphysics, including his account of final causality.
+* **Steven A. Long, *Teleological Grammar: The Ultimate Finality of Nature in Aquinas* (Catholic University of America Press, 2017)**: A focused and rigorous modern analysis of the topic.